wolfpaulus/ZeroMonitor/README.md

 Updates the corresponding NeoPixel LED.

 ## ⚙️ Installation
-Make sure SPI is enabled on the Raspberry Pi (via raspi-config).
+Make sure SPI is enabled on the Raspberry Pi (via raspi-config) or check/add that following line to `/boot/firmware/config.txt`: dtparam=spi=on

 ```bash
 git clone https://github.com/wolfpaulus/ZeroMonitor.git